artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 Then, follow the next steps to run the *LedsSwitches* program in the **RVfpga_ViDBo** simulator:

 1. Download the whole *RVfpga-sim-addons* folder as well as the *RVfpga_ViDBo_Ubuntu20* / *RVfpga_ViDBo_Ubuntu22* binary from the releases (the former is for Ubuntu 20.04 whereas the latter is for Ubuntu 22.04).
-Move the binary to the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
+Give to the binary execution permisions and move it to the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.

 2. Open a terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
 Run the Verilator-simulator using the following command (this is for Ubuntu 20.04; for Ubuntu 22.04 use binary RVfpga_ViDBo_Ubuntu22):

       In Ubuntu 20:04: ```./RVfpga_ViDBo_Ubuntu20 +ram_init_file=LedsSwitches/LedsSwitches.vh```

       In Ubuntu 22:04: ```./RVfpga_ViDBo_Ubuntu22 +ram_init_file=LedsSwitches/LedsSwitches.vh```

-      (Note that it may be necessary to give execution permisions to the simulator binary file.)

 3. Open another terminal and go into the same folder (*RVfpga-sim-addons/RVfpga_ViDBo/examples*).
 Run the virtual board using the following command:
 ```